sisihagen/website/content/en/blog/2020/09/regime-change-in-lebanon.md

 The response of the Trump administration to the fateful Beirut blast was more sanctions.

-The [Wall Street Journal](https://www.wsj.com/articles/u-s-prepares-sanctions-against-hezbollahs-allies-in-lebanon-11597234311 "U.S. Prepares Sanctions Against Hezbollah’s Allies in Lebanon") reported on August 12 that the US government was preparing to impose new sanctions “against prominent Lebanese politicians and businessmen in an effort to weaken Hezbollah’s influence.”
+The [Wall Street Journal](https://www.wsj.com/articles/u-s-prepares-sanctions-against-hezbollahs-allies-in-lebanon-11597234311 "U.S. Prepares Sanctions Against Hezbollah’s Allies in Lebanon") reported on August 12 that the US government was preparing to impose new sanctions "against prominent Lebanese politicians and businessmen in an effort to weaken Hezbollah’s influence.”

-The newspaper noted that the blast “has accelerated efforts in Washington to blacklist Lebanese leaders aligned with Hezbollah.”
-It added that US officials see the post-explosion chaos as “an opportunity to drive a wedge between Hezbollah and its allies as part of a broader effort to contain the Shiite force backed by Tehran.”
+The newspaper noted that the blast "has accelerated efforts in Washington to blacklist Lebanese leaders aligned with Hezbollah.”
+It added that US officials see the post-explosion chaos as "an opportunity to drive a wedge between Hezbollah and its allies as part of a broader effort to contain the Shiite force backed by Tehran.”

-Top US officials want to “turn the screws in Lebanon,” the Journal reported.
-It quoted an unnamed official who remarked, “I don’t see how you can react to this kind of event with anything other than maximum pressure” – a reference to the Trump administration’s “maximum pressure” campaign to bring about regime change in Iran.
+Top US officials want to "turn the screws in Lebanon,” the Journal reported.
+It quoted an unnamed official who remarked, "I don’t see how you can react to this kind of event with anything other than maximum pressure” – a reference to the Trump administration’s "maximum pressure” campaign to bring about regime change in Iran.

 {{< tweet "1293540286375825410" >}}

-Senior US officials remarked bluntly that they want Lebanon’s current government to be replaced with a “technocratic” regime that shuns Hezbollah.
+Senior US officials remarked bluntly that they want Lebanon’s current government to be replaced with a "technocratic” regime that shuns Hezbollah.

 This demand confirmed a 2019 report in The Grayzone by journalist Rania Khalek, which detailed how Western-backed NGOs in Lebanon were exploiting anti-corruption protests to advance a strategy to remove Hezbollah from the country’s governing coalition and install US-aligned, IMF-friendly technocrats.

-The Wall Street Journal also acknowledged that the Trump “administration’s existing sanction programs against Hezbollah” have already “taken an economic toll” on Lebanon.
+The Wall Street Journal also acknowledged that the Trump "administration’s existing sanction programs against Hezbollah” have already "taken an economic toll” on Lebanon.

 Washington has therefore made it clear that it has no problem pushing Lebanon deeper into the economic abyss, to the edge of state collapse, in hopes of neutralizing Hezbollah.

 #### Washington’s all-out war on the "Resistance Axis"

-The crisis in Lebanon cannot be understood outside of the wider context of the overarching, obsessive US strategy aimed at crushing what is known as the “Resistance Axis,” in which Hezbollah serves as a key actor.
+The crisis in Lebanon cannot be understood outside of the wider context of the overarching, obsessive US strategy aimed at crushing what is known as the "Resistance Axis,” in which Hezbollah serves as a key actor.

 The ongoing, nearly decade-long war on Syria looms large in this situation.
 When the US government and its allies in Israel, Saudi Arabia, Qatar, and Turkey initiated a regime-change war against Syria in 2011 and 2012, Hezbollah immediately recognized the proxy conflict as an attack on all resistance forces in the region, which would inevitably swallow Lebanon as well.

 So while Washington and the Wahhabi Gulf monarchies poured billions of dollars into arming and training Salafi-jihadist [rebels groups](https://moderaterebels.com/syria-cia-al-qaeda-episode-2-show-notes/ "END OF CIA'S SYRIAN GHOST WAR AND AL-QAEDA'S RENAISSANCE") in Syria, giving birth to ISIS and fueling the spread of al-Qaeda, Lebanese Hezbollah helped to prevent state collapse in Damascus, battling Western proxies that threatened to turn the country into a failed state, as they did in Libya after the 2011 NATO regime-change war.

-Some US lawmakers openly argued in Congress that it was a “good thing” that ISIS and other Sunni extremists were attacking “Hezbollah and the Shiite threat to us.”
-And an Israeli think tank funded by the US government and NATO even insisted in 2016 that ISIS should not be defeated, precisely because it could “be a useful tool in undermining” Hezbollah, Syria, and Iran.
+Some US lawmakers openly argued in Congress that it was a "good thing” that ISIS and other Sunni extremists were attacking "Hezbollah and the Shiite threat to us.”
+And an Israeli think tank funded by the US government and NATO even insisted in 2016 that ISIS should not be defeated, precisely because it could "be a useful tool in undermining” Hezbollah, Syria, and Iran.

 {{< youtube "3vD1pJR98dA" >}}